Pressure reducing assembly with reverse flow check

 |V, V/S||Ports 1 & 2: 1/2" BSPP; Port 3: 1/4" BSPP;|

 |W, W/S||Ports 1 & 2: 3/4" BSPP; Port 3: 1/4" BSPP;|

-This assembly consists of pilot-operated, pressure reducing valve which reduces a high primary pressure at the inlet (port 2) to a constant reduced pressure downstream (port 1).
-Additionally, the assembly provides a reverse flow check that allows free flow from port 1 to 2.
+This assembly consists of a pilot-operated, pressure reducing valve which reduces a high primary pressure at the inlet (port 2) to a constant reduced pressure at port 1.
+A check valve allows free reverse flow from port 1 to 2.
 Port 3 is the drain.

 Reasons to anodize: